 As academic misconduct evolves from plagiarism into contract cheating, at Turnitin, we’re trying as hard as ever to evolve, too.
 But, until robots walk among us, humans must always make the final decision.

-So, for now, we have Authorship, which offers data-backed, multi-faceted insights (helpful data!) into whether students are doing their own work.
-With the use of forensic linguistic analysis, Natural Language Processing, and metadata, Authorship’s technology helps instructors pull a number of singular pieces of evidence into one space to help educators review them as a whole.
+So, for now, we have Turnitin Originality, which offers data-backed, multi-faceted insights (helpful data!) into whether students are doing their own work.
+With the use of forensic linguistic analysis, Natural Language Processing, and metadata, Turnitin Originality's technology helps instructors pull a number of singular pieces of evidence into one space to help educators review them as a whole.

 Turnitin Originality gathers all of the necessary pieces of evidence to help educators make informed and impartial judgments with confidence.